BU-Spark/CS506Spring2021Repository/CityOfBoston_team2/deliverables/deliverable2/README.md

 	<li>Which areas of the city are underserved in terms of a lack of essential amenities, and which amenities are missing?</li>
 </ol>

 Using the schools_sanitized dataset, we were able to identify and visually represent underserved areas using a basemap, pictured below.
-Areas within 15 minutes are pictured in blue, while underserved areas are shown in red.
+Parcels within 15 minutes of an education amenity are pictured in blue, while underserved parcels are shown in red.

 ![Areas underserved with schools](https://github.com/Zayta/CS506Spring2021Repository/blob/master/CityOfBoston_team2/deliverables/deliverable2/figs/underserved_schools.png?raw=true)

+## Refined Scope

+In a meeting with the client and PM, expectations for the final product were reevaluated.
+Creating an app to visualize the final analysis is no longer in the scope of the project.

 ## Refined Limitations

 ### General Limitations Related to Preprocessing and Initial Analysis
 <ul>
 	<li>As previously mentioned, the bulk of the business and amenities data makes it difficut to be able to categorize manualy.
-We are looking into algorithms and heuristics that my help simplify this process.</li>
+We are looking into algorithms and heuristics that may help simplify this process.</li>
 	<li>There is an inconsistency in the longitude and latitude standards used in the datasets.
-On some, coordinates are reltive to Boston, while others follow the WGS84 standard.
+On some, coordinates are relative to Boston, while others follow the WGS84 standard.
 This requires some transformation of these attributes, which we have achieved in code/preprocessing/parcels_cleaning.py</li>
+	<li>Latitude and longitude may be difficult to connect to street address, which is the main method by which the 15-minute concept can be understood---people don't walk place to place using longitude and latitude.
+Some conversion may have to be done before or after analysis</li>
 </ul>

 ### Data-specific Limitations